Late lunch was xiaolongbao from the original spot on Wudong Lu.

 The sense of smell is itself an integral part of taste, which, for me, is a continuously evolving experience.
 Somehow, in 24 years on Earth, I had never tasted the exact combination of chili, salt, citric acid, fermented fish sauce, and unripe papaya that characterized some of the best meals of my life.
 Now the pickled sour taste reminds me of street food in my second hometown.

-Blue light penetrating through the naked tree branches in the park outside my window reminds me of the time when I would walk home to see the evening sky nearly bursting with purple ultraviolent aquamarine — sky tinged with bright orange (like the peel of a Pixie tangerine) that I would run underneath, on the ground.
+Blue light seeping through bare tree branches in the park outside my window reminds me of the time when I would walk home to see the evening sky nearly bursting with purple ultraviolent aquamarine — sky tinged with bright orange (like the peel of an Ojai Pixie) that I would run underneath, on the ground.

-Hearing a very particular, contended, bell-like chime reminds me of when I went on foot in the warm wind and sun nearly everywhere in Bangkok (twice), and then spent that night acquainting myself with some excellently flawed humans.
+Hearing a very particular, contented, bell-like chime reminds me of when I went on foot in the warm wind and sun nearly everywhere in Bangkok (twice), and then spent that night acquainting myself with some excellently flawed humans.
 These were/are incredible people.
-Part of this was done barefoot; also, those bell-like chimes remind me of that crazy perfect view at the Vietnamese Buddhist temple hundreds of miles north in Vientiane. [honest side note: never thought I’d write about Bangkok on this blog]
+Part of this was done barefoot, but it was sanctioned by the people around me, I swear; also, those bell-like chimes remind me of that crazy perfect view at the Vietnamese Buddhist temple hundreds of miles north in Vientiane. [honest side note: never thought I’d write about Bangkok on this blog]

 Walking from the cold outside into a warm room with high ceilings and dark decor brings back the feeling of being thoroughly enveloped by the genuine warmth of Xi’an, where nighttime seemed like the only time and everything was decked in high-contrast colored light.